Jeff Blue

-Jeffrey Blue (born November 21, 1967) is a A&R executive, record-producer, and songwriter who is currently an A&R consultant for Atlantic Records.
+Jeffrey Blue (born November 21, 1967) is an A&R executive, record producer, and songwriter who is currently a music consultant for several major record labels and music supervisors.
 He has worked as the Senior Vice President of A&R and staff producer for Warner Bros.
 Records, Interscope Records, Virgin Records, Capitol Records, Sony BMG, Jive Records, RCA Records, and J Records.
 He specializes in discovering, developing, and signing unsigned artists.
 Blue most notably discovered Linkin Park, Macy Gray, Daniel Powter, and The Last Goodnight.
-In addition to signing Limp Bizkit and Korn to publishing deals, he has also written singles for artists such as Hoobastank, Syndicate, and The Last Goodnight.
+In addition to signing Limp Bizkit and Korn to publishing deals, he has also written singles for artists such as Hoobastank, Macy Gray, Syndicate, and The Last Goodnight.